 Cooking with Honey

 Honey is the only food that never goes bad.
-2,000 year old honey was found in King Tut's tomb and it was still edible!
+2,000 year old honey was found in King Tut's tomb, and it was still edible!
 Honey isn't just for sweetening your tea.
-I use a light honey like Mesquite to sweeten my coffee because it has a very mild flavor.
-I prefer darker honeys like Macadamia Blossom to drizzle over pancakes and waffles and honeys that are not as sweet such as clover are great when cooking a teriyaki sauce or on cheese and crackers.
+I use a light honey, like Mesquite, to sweeten my coffee because it has a very mild flavor.
+I prefer darker honeys like Macadamia Blossom to drizzle over pancakes and waffles and honeys that are not as sweet, such as clover, are great when cooking a teriyaki sauce or drizzling on cheese and crackers.

 Medicinal & Topical Uses for Honey